CyberDeck/django-allauth-webauthn/docs/configuration.rst

 ``DJANGO_ALLAUTH_WEBAUTHN_REMOVE_RENAME_REDIRECT_URL``
 ------------------------------------------------------

-Set this to a named URL to redirect the user to after a security token was renamed or deleted.
+Set this to an URL to redirect the user to after a security token was renamed or deleted.

 Default
     :setting:`LOGIN_REDIRECT_URL`